maximilionus/freetype-envision/README.md

 2. Reboot.

 ## Modes
-Currently, there are several configuration presets with different levels of safety. **Normal** preset is considered least likely to cause visual errors in the user's environment, while the **Full** one tries to maximize the readability of the rendering for all the font drivers and options, while causing severe distortions in the rendering of some elements.
+Currently, there are several configuration presets with different levels of safety. **Normal** preset is considered least likely to cause visual errors in the user's environment and is therefore used by default, while the **Full** one tries to maximize the readability of the rendering for all the font drivers and options, while causing severe distortions in the rendering of some elements.

-**Normal** mode is used by default, although it is recommended to try if the **Full** mode is suitable for you.
-Details are placed below.

 - Configurations in profile.d